Specialist Palliative Care

 End of life care is defined as care provided in the expected last year of life.
 It is common that people will associate the term ‘End of Life Care’ with a much shorter time before someone’s death.

-The SPC team will not see every patient who is approaching the end of their life and we recognise that end of life care is provided by all staff within healthcare.
-As such our trust are dedicated to improving EOLC across the board and the SPC team work closely with al clinical areas to assist with this.
-See below for more details around end of life care.
+The specialist palliative care team will not see every patient who is approaching the end of their life and we recognise that end of life care is provided by all staff within healthcare.
+The specialist palliative care team work with colleagues throughout our trust to improve end of life care for everyone.

 When might Specialist Palliative Care team referral be appropriate?